gsknnft/QWormhole/README.md

 1. `qwormhole_lws.node` (libwebsockets)
 2. `qwormhole.node` (libsocket)
 3. TypeScript fallback

+- _macOS automatically skips the libsocket build because Darwin lacks the Linux-only APIs libsocket depends on.
+Use `QWORMHOLE_NATIVE=1` only if you intentionally want to attempt the unsupported build._

 - __Native acceleration when you want it.
 TypeScript clarity when you need it.__